-In our last post we visited the Anheuser-Busch Brewery in Fort Collins, but no visit to Fort Collins is complete without checking out their incredible craft beer scene.
-In previous trips we had already visited New Belgium Brewing, Odell Brewing, and Fort Collins Brewing Co.
+In our last post, we visited the Anheuser-Busch Brewery in Fort Collins.
+Sure, visiting the big beer maker was interesting, but no visit to Fort Collins is complete without checking out their incredible craft beer scene.
+In previous trips, we’ve already visited New Belgium Brewing, Odell Brewing, and Fort Collins Brewing Co.
 This time we decided to get through a few more new, or new to us, craft brewing spots.
 There is certainly not a lack of great options, with at least 15 craft breweries in the city plus more in neighboring towns.
 During this visit we managed to pay a visit to four of them: Equinox Brewing Company, CooperSmith’s Pub & Brewing, Freedom’s Edge Brewing, and Black Bottle Brewery.
-Below we share our first impressions of each:

 Equinox Brewing Company

 We arrived at Equinox Brewing Company just after opening time, but there were already a handful of people at the bar.
 The tasting room itself is fairly large, though it’s divided into three different spaces plus a patio out back, so it feels cozy.
 We selected a seat at the bar where we could take in everything.
 Things were pretty mellow, but the disco ball hanging from the ceiling gave us the impression that Equinox has a wild side, too.
 The walls were bright and covered with unique art, and the space was really homey and comfortable.
 The unusual thing was that you couldn’t actually see any of the brewing equipment from the tasting room, certainly not the norm for most new craft breweries.
 We did see several brewer-looking types coming and going from a door behind the bar, so we trust that was where the magic happens.